Edwin Tong says Pritam Singh's comment on his court case 'outrageous, plainly wrong and completely unacceptable'

 In the latest episode of The Assembly – filmed months before his appeal was heard – Mr Singh was asked how he felt about being called a liar due to "Raeesah Khan's case".

 "This is something which I don't lose much sleep over.
-I will say that because I’m in the business of politics.
+And I'll say that because I’m in the business of politics.
 My political opponents will do whatever it takes to lower my esteem and the esteem of my party in the public eye,” Mr Singh said.

 "But ultimately, you answer to your conscience first.
 If your conscience is clear, then people can throw whatever they want at you, and you will still be standing.
 And if there was something my conscience was not in agreement with, I don’t think I’ll be sitting here today.